 Replica of a medieval bronze mushroom button.

-This elegant mushroom-shaped medieval button is made of brass as a replica of late medieval models.
+This elegant mushroom-shaped medieval button is made of bronze as a replica of late medieval models.

 The medieval knot is a noble addition to the clothing in an authentic medieval reenactment

 With the pre-shaped eye at the bottom, the medieval button can be sewn onto the garment with just a few stitches.

 The medieval button has the dimensions: 1.5 x 1.5 cm.